unghee/Human-Activity-Classification/README.md

 ### Cross Validation type (subject dependencies)
 There are two cross-validation type: 1.
 Subject Independent, 2.
 Subject Dependent (Leave-one-out cross validation).

-You can choose which classifier and configuration type by running different python files.
+You can choose which classifier and configuration to use by running different python files.
 ```
 python3 [Classifier Type]/[Classifier Configuration]_[Subject Dependedcy].py
 ```